RestKit/RestKit/README.md

 Design
 -------------------------

-RestKit is composed of 3 main pieces: Network, Object Mapping, and Core Data.
+RestKit is composed of 3 main pieces: **Network**, **Object Mapping**, and **Core Data**.
 Each layer provides a higher level of abstraction around the problem of accessing web services and representing the data returned as an object.
 The primary goal of RestKit is to allow the application programmer to think more in terms of their application's data model and less about the details of fetching, parsing, and representing resources.
 Functionally, each piece provides...

 1. **Network** - The network layer provides a request/response abstraction on top of NSURLConnection.
 The main interface for the end developer is the *RKClient*, which provides an interface for sending GET, POST, PUT, and DELETE requests asynchronously.
 This wraps the construction and dispatch of *RKRequest* and *RKResponse* objects, that provide a nice interface for working with HTTP requests.
 Sending parameters with your request is as easy as providing an NSDictionary of key/value pairs.
 File uploading support from NSData and files is supported through the use of an *RKParams* object, which serializes into a multipart form representation suitable for submission to a remote web server for processing.
 SSL & HTTP AUTH is fully supported for requests. *RKResponse* objects provide access to the string of JSON parsed versions of the response body in one line of code.
 There are also a number of helpful method for inspecting the request and response such as isXHTML, isJSON, isRedirect, isOK, etc.
 1. **Object Mapping** - The object mapping layer provides a simple API for turning remote JSON responses into local domain objects declaratively.
 Rather than working directly with *RKClient*, the developer works with *RKObjectManager*. *RKObjectManager* provides support for loading a remote resource path (see below for discussion) and calling back a delegate with object representations of the data loaded.
 Remote payloads are parsed to NSDictionary representation and are then mapped to local objects using Key-Value Coding.
 Any class implementing the *RKObjectMappable* protocol can be object mapped.
 For convenience, RestKit ships with a *RKObject* implementation that can serve as a turn-key superclass for modeling your resources.
 You need only inherit & implement *elementToPropertyMappings* to begin loading resources via *RKObjectManager*'s *loadObjectsAtResourcePath:objectClass:delegate:* method.